-This article discusses the most important information about strep throat, including how long it lasts and how long someone is contagious.
+This article discusses the most important information about strep throat, or group A Streptococcus bacterial infection, including how long it lasts and how long someone is contagious.

 We also discuss treatments, symptoms, causes, diagnosis, ways to prevent it, and when to see a doctor.